ctabin/libzippp/README.md

 2. Extract the file *lib/libzip-1.2.0-windows-VS2012-patch.zip*.
 This file contains changes to be done in libzip in order to compile successfully with Visual Studio 2012.
-Simply accept the erasing of the files.
+Simply accept the erasing of the file (a #define has been added in zip.h).

 3. Execute the *compile.bat* (simply double-click on it).
 The compilation should go without error.